Sheldon Lee Glashow

 Field: particle physics

-According to modern physics, there are four fundamental forces in nature.
+According to modern physics, four fundamental forces exist in nature.
 Electromagnetic interaction is one of these.
-The weak interaction, responsible for e.g. the beta-decay of nuclei is another.
-With theoretical contributions by Sheldon Glashow, Abdus Salam and Steven Weinberg in 1968, these two interactions were unified to one single, called electroweak.
-The theory envisaged e.g. so called weak neutral currents in certain interactions of elementary particles, an effect later confirmed in experiments.
+The weak interaction - responsible, for example, for the beta decay of nuclei - is another.
+Thanks to contributions made by Sheldon Glashow, Abdus Salam, and Steven Weinberg in 1968, these two interactions were unified to one single, called electroweak.
+The theory predicted, for example, that weak interaction manifests itself in "neutral weak currents" when certain elementary particles interact.
+This was later confirmed.